mdtraj/mdtraj/tests/data/README.md

 `well-mixed.hoomdxml` is a HOOMD-Blue XML file of a a coarse-grained free fatty acid + cholesterol + water system containing 200 free fatty acid and 200 cholesterol chains.
 `test_hoomdxml.dcd` is 21 frames of an MD trajectory of the system in `well-mixed.hoomdxml`

+`t783_orig.pdb` contains a snapshot from a simulation of bromodomain 1 (PDB code 2OSS) that has the protein coordinates wrapped into the periodic box.
+`t783_whole.pdb` is the same structure once correctly imaged.
+This plus the file above are used to test issue #1272.